 - It includes the feeling of inner strength

-Now you know how to create affirmations that actually work.
+Now you know how to word affirmations in an effective way.
 Next you need to prepare your mind for the affirmation.
-This is precisely why we combine affirmations and meditation.
+This is precisely why we combine affirmations with meditation.
 We calm the mind first, then use our positive affirmation to create changes.

 - Start by creating an affirmation that actually works.
 You can do that with the guide above.
 Memorise this affirmation so you can recite it while meditating.